 An A6003 bypass around Caldecott in Rutland has been campaigned for since the 1960s.
 The village obtained funding for the bypass in 2007 but funding fell through due to the financial crisis.

-Support and Petition
+Support and petition

-The RCC Transport Plan
+The Rutland County Council Transport Plan

 Rutland County Council supported our submission in the local media and included the following paragraph in the next “Moving Rutland Forward” Local Transport Plan 2018 -2036, however a time frame was not included: